lelandpaul/otlinearize/README.md

     otlinearize.py typology [options] -f <treelist>

 Options:
     -h, --help     Show this screen.
     --version      Show version.
+    -t             Print trees in labelled-bracket form before output.
     -a, --all      For tableau: output all candidates (not just contenders).
     --latex        Output in LaTeX format (as opposed to ASCII).
     --alpha=NODE   Use the default constraints, but specify HF-alpha.
 ```

 otlinearize.py has two main functions: